-Vertical Mixed-Use - The practice of allowing more than one type of land use in one building, which may result in a combination of residential, commercial, office, institutional or other land uses.
-Vertical mixed-use development characteristics include: access to multimodal transportation, human-scale development, and the physical and functional integration of uses through careful design of public spaces, streets and buildings.
-Vision - A shared dream of the future characterized by long-term idealistic and aspirational thinking.
-The vision is the foundation for the development of goals, policies, and programs.
-Although a vision is not a binding goal, and may not be achievable in the lifetime of the Plan, it provides a picture of the community that the citizens desire.
-Visitor - Includes tourists and travelers from outside of the region experiencing, staying, or working in Scottsdale for a defined and limited time.
-Visitors may also include short-term daily visitors engaged in various day or nighttime activities.
+Vertical Mixed-Use - The practice of allowing more than one type of land use in one building, which may result in a combination of residential, commercial, industrial, office, institutional or other land uses.
+Vertical mixed-use development characteristics include: access to multi=modal transportation, human-scale development, and the physical and functional integration of uses through careful design of public spaces, streets and buildings.